chiarapepp/Deep-Learning-Applications-Labs/Lab_1/README.md

 ## Results
 For the final experiments I first conducted linear evaluation by freezing all layers to assess the quality of the learned representations.
 Then, I progressively unfreezed deeper layers for partial fine-tuning and left only the first layer frozen for almost full fine-tuning.
 These experiments allowed me to study the impact of different fine-tuning strategies on adaptation to the target dataset.

+1. Effect of freezing

+Freeze layer1 (i.e., only the first block frozen, most blocks trainable) → Best performance: up to 54.6% test accuracy with Adam, lr=0.001, and scheduler active.
+This shows that transfer from CIFAR-10 to CIFAR-100 works well if you reuse only low-level features (edges, textures) while allowing higher layers to adapt.

+Freeze layer1 + layer2
+→ Accuracy drops: max 50.1%.
+Adaptability decreases because too many intermediate convolutional layers are blocked (which encode mid-level features, crucial for distinguishing among 100 classes).

+Freeze layer1+layer2+layer3+layer4 (i.e., fine-tuning only the classifier) → Sharp collapse: 25–34% accuracy.
+In practice, the model is used only as a feature extractor pretrained on CIFAR-10, but those features are not discriminative enough for CIFAR-100.

+👉 Conclusion (freezing): Best results come from freezing only the first layers; freezing too much compromises adaptability.

+2. Effect of the optimizer

+Adam clearly outperforms SGD in all scenarios.
+With Adam, accuracy always reaches 53–55%, while SGD struggles to go beyond ~48% even with scheduler.
+With low learning rate, SGD even collapses to ~30–38%.

+👉 Adam is better suited for this setup, likely because the combination of fine-tuning and the more complex dataset (CIFAR-100) requires faster parameter adaptation, which Adam handles better.

+3. Effect of learning rate

+For Adam, lr=0.001 works better than 0.01:

+lr=0.01 → overfitting/instability (higher loss, lower accuracy).

+lr=0.001 → lower loss, better accuracy.

+For SGD, the opposite holds: lr=0.01 is better than 0.001 (but still worse than Adam).

+With too low lr (0.001), SGD fails to converge.

+👉 Optimal learning rate depends on optimizer: Adam → 0.001, SGD → 0.01.

+4. Effect of scheduler

+With Adam, the scheduler consistently improves results slightly (e.g., 52.5% → 54.6%).

+With SGD, it sometimes worsens performance (e.g., freeze layer1, lr=0.01: 52.4% → 52.6% ≈ same accuracy, but higher train_loss).

+👉 Conclusion: Scheduler is beneficial with Adam, negligible or even harmful with SGD.